talmeym/regurgitator-extensions-xml/README.md

 ### json-parameter

-a json-parameter creates a parameter, extracting it's value from within a json document, using json-path:
+a json-parameter creates a parameter, extracting its value from within a json document, using json-path:

 ```xml
 <rge:json-parameter name="book-name" source="book-catalogue" json-path="$.catalogue.book.name"/>